puentemonte/utad_ui/README.md

 Check if there's an Enemy in front.

-### Damage sign
+### Damage overlay

 - When Player is damaged by Enemy, Health decreases
-- Implement new PlayerHitMarker showing damage received
+- Implement new PlayerHitOverlay showing damage received

 Just like for the Splash Screen, create a new Widget with just an image.
 Set the visibility by default to hidden and when a Projectile hits the Character, set the visibility to visible.
 In UTAD_UI_FPSProjectile.cpp file: